Package 'stratallo'

 opt(n = 500, A = A, m = m, M = M)

-# Execution-time comparisons of different algorithms with microbenchmark R package.
+# Execution-time comparison of different algorithms using the microbenchmark package.

 ## Not run: